lavrd/loghell/example/README.md

-# example app
+# Example app
-This app shows how need use loghell \
+This app shows how need use loghell. \
-App sends logs every tick to loghell
+App sends logs every tick to loghell.

 ### Usage
 ```bash